MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 For general information about how to choose kiosk apps, see [Guidelines for choosing an app for assigned access (kiosk mode)](/windows/configuration/guidelines-for-assigned-access-app).

 If you use a Mobile Device Management (MDM) system or a provisioning package to configure kiosk mode, you use the [AssignedAccess Configuration Service Provider (CSP)](/windows/client-management/mdm/assignedaccess-csp) to specify applications.
 The CSP uses [Application User Model IDs (AUMIDs)](/windows/configuration/find-the-application-user-model-id-of-an-installed-app) to identify applications.
-The following table lists the AUMIDs of some in-box applications that you can use in a multi-app kiosk.
+The following table lists the AUMIDs of some in-box applications and others that you can use in a multi-app kiosk.

 <a id="aumids"></a>